-PagSeguro: Rapidly Growing, But Not Cheaply Valued (NYSE:PAGS)
+Summary

-PagSeguro (PAGS) successfully bounced back from its Q2 2020 results, with its top line once again growing at 22% y/y in Q3 2020.
+PagSeguro (NYSE:PAGS) successfully bounced back from its Q2 2020 results, with its top line once again growing at 22% y/y in Q3 2020.

 Assuming that the Brazilian economy improves in 2021, together with PagSeguro's credit card transactions volume increasing, this stock could prove to be a rewarding investment opportunity.